Sun2yKid/Go/Tutorial 7 - A Tour of Go/readme.md

 The zero value of a slice is nil.

-Slices can be created with the built-in mak function; this is how you create dynamically-sized arrays.
+Slices can be created with the built-in make function; this is how you create dynamically-sized arrays.
 > b := make([]int, 0, 5)  // len(b)=0, cap(b)=5

 Go provides a built-in `append` function.